sl34567/vsctuto/README.md

 [shiny](https://github.com/rstudio/shiny) and [matplotlib](https://github.com/matplotlib/matplotlib) are examples of top projects which using Visual Studio Code.

+### GitHub Copilot

+[GitHub Copilot](https://github.com/features/copilot) transforms the developer experience.
+Backed by the leaders in AI, GitHub Copilot provides contextualized assistance throughout the software development lifecycle, from code completions and chat assistance in the IDE (Integrated Development Environment) to code explanations and answers to docs in GitHub and more.
+With GitHub Copilot elevating their workflow, developers can focus on: value, innovation, and happiness.

+GitHub Copilot is avaialable by [Chat](https://github.com/copilot) or can be integrated in your IDE like Visual Studio Code.

 ## Tutorial

 Your job will be to set up the Visual Studio Code environment and save the world.